somework/p2p-path-finder/README.md

 The separation allows you to extend or replace either layer (e.g. load orders from an API or swap in a different search algorithm) without leaking implementation details.

+## Design Notes

+* **Stable priority queue semantics.** The internal `SearchStateQueue` always prefers lower cumulative costs and falls back to first-in-first-out ordering when costs tie, keeping traversal deterministic even when multiple candidates share identical priorities.【F:src/Application/PathFinder/PathFinder.php†L983-L1049】【F:tests/Application/PathFinder/SearchStateQueueTest.php†L31-L58】
+* **Mandatory segment pruning.** Each edge carries a list of mandatory and optional liquidity segments.
+During expansion the path finder aggregates the mandatory portion of the relevant amounts (gross base for buys, quote for sells) and discards candidates that cannot cover that floor before considering optional capacity, preventing undersized requests from progressing further into the search.【F:src/Application/PathFinder/PathFinder.php†L692-L745】
+* **Deterministic decimal policy.** All tolerances, costs and search ratios are normalized to 18 decimal places using half-up rounding so the same input produces identical routing decisions across environments.
+The `BcMath` helper centralises this behaviour and backs the tolerance validation performed by `PathFinder`.【F:src/Domain/ValueObject/BcMath.php†L79-L121】【F:src/Application/PathFinder/PathFinder.php†L166-L212】

+See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a guided example that combines these invariants with guard-rail configuration.

 ## Configuring a path search

 `PathSearchConfig` captures the parameters used during graph exploration.
 You can build it